Avoiding out-of-pocket costs

 Doctors can choose, on a case-by-case basis, whether they wish to use an insurer’s gap cover arrangements.
 If your doctor chooses not to use your insurer’s gap cover arrangements, you would be required to pay the gap between the MBS fee and the total charge out of your own pocket.

-How can I find out about any out of pocket costs?
+How can I find out about any out-of-pocket costs?

 Many people with private health insurance are concerned about extra costs.
-Right now, over 80% of all privately insured medical services in hospital have no gap fee at all.
+Right now, over 80% of all privately insured medical services performed in a hospital have no gap fee at all.
 But you still have the right to find out what extra charges, if any, there might be for your medical treatment.

-- Check with your health insurer about how much is likely to be covered by your health insurance policy
+- Check with your health insurer about how much is likely to be covered by your health insurance policy.

 The Government’s fee transparency website